Krissy Vaine

-Kristin Parmeter (née Eubanks; born January 12, 1981) is an American model, professional wrestler and valet.
+Kristin Eubanks (born January 12, 1981) is an American model, professional wrestler and valet.
 She is better known by her ring name Krissy Vaine and also for her time in World Wrestling Entertainment.
-She also trained at WWE's developmental territories Deep South Wrestling and Florida Championship Wrestling before leaving the company on October 10, 2007 due to family issues.
+She also trained at WWE's developmental territories Deep South Wrestling and Florida Championship Wrestling before leaving the company on October 10, 2007, due to family issues.
 She currently wrestles for ARW (Atomic Revolutionary Wrestling) where she is the current ARW Bombshells Champion in her first reign.

 Professional wrestling career

 Early career (2000–2006)

 Eubanks made her wrestling debut in September 2000 as Special K, where she acted as a manager for wrestlers.
 By mid-2003, she transitioned from a managerial role to an in-ring competitor and subsequently adopted the ring name Krissy Vaine.
 In 2004, Vaine began teaming with Amber O'Neal and the pair were soon named Team Blondage.
 After a few tryouts with World Wrestling Entertainment on both SmackDown! and Raw, Eubanks began working for several independent promotions, including the Professional Girl Wrestling Association, Women's Extreme Wrestling, Memphis Wrestling, the National Wrestling Alliance and Shimmer Women Athletes.